eraofchaos/eraofchaos.github.io/Backup/index.md

 ---
 title: "Backup"
 permalink: /Backup/
-excerpt: "Backup - Mages can tear a space portal open on the battlefield, transporting 3 back-up units onto the battlefield while generating a strong spell aura.
+excerpt: "Era of Chaos  Backup - Mages can tear a space portal open on the battlefield, transporting 3 back-up units onto the battlefield while generating a strong spell aura.
 Your enemies will be trembled by it."
 last_modified_at: 2021-03-18
 locale: en
 ref: "index.md"